 Much like you need a caloric deficit to lose fat, I knew I had to create a deficit in my spending to save money.
 I was already planning my meals for the week and tracking my calories each day, why not do the same with my money?

 Using Mint, I prepared a budget and tracked all my expenses for the next month.
-With the same diligence I applied to hitting my macros/calories each day, I harnessed that same power for my money.
+With the same diligence, I applied to hit my macros/calories each day, I harnessed that same power for my money.

 The Long Con